What do I need to apply as a transfer student?

 Is on-campus housing guaranteed?

-Transfer students are guaranteed housing if entering in the fall term, as long as the commitment deposit is submitted by May 1st and Housing License is submitted by July 1st.
-Students entering in the spring term who wish to have housing will be placed on a waiting list.
+Transfer students are guaranteed housing if entering in the fall term, as long as the commitment deposit is submitted by May 1st and Housing License is submitted by June 30th.
+Students entering in the spring term who wish to have housing may be considered by contacting campus housing directly.

 Do I have to be Catholic to attend Saint Mary's?

-No. 54% of our students identify themselves as Catholics, while many choose to pursue faiths of other denominations.
+No. 56% of our students identify themselves as Catholics, while others identify with faiths of other denominations.

 What percentage of your student body receives financial aid?